 When I was growing up, a framed picture of Desiderata hung in our hall way.
-It was closely written text as in the picture, and although I passed by it every day, I don’t think I really fully comprehended it’s powerful message at the time.
+It was closely written text as in the image below, and although I passed by it every day, I don’t think I really fully comprehended it’s powerful message at the time.
 I must have taken on it’s meaning by osmosis though, because seemingly unconsciously, it encapsulates how I live my life now – with equality, respect, authentically and knowing that each of us is perfect just as we are.
 My mantra is “do what you say you are going to do and be kind to others”.
-Be kind to yourself too, be prudent, keep learning, smile and be happy.
+Be kind to yourself too, keep learning, smile and be happy.

-The opening words have always stayed with me, ‘Go placidly amid the noise and haste and remember what peace there may be in silence’ – not only do I cherish my daily mindfulness, but anyone who has experienced my coaching will know the value I attribute to listening to my clients, with palpable attention, silently and without interruption, and how profound that experience is for unlocking clarity, creativity and comprehension.
+The opening words have always stayed with me, ‘Go placidly amid the noise and haste and remember what peace there may be in silence’ – not only do I cherish my daily mindfulness, practice but anyone who has experienced my coaching will know the value I attribute to listening to my clients, with palpable attention, silently and without interruption, and how profound that experience is for unlocking clarity, creativity and comprehension.

 GO PLACIDLY amid the noise and the haste, and remember what peace there may be in silence.
 As far as possible, without surrender, be on good terms with all persons.